 With a propensity to flooding St Thomas has a fertile history.
 It was where a lot of the “less desired” industries were shoved to keep them away from the city centre.
-It was also where lots of the fun was had; the first Theatre in Exeter, the fair, the speedway… Its community welcomed the Black GIs during the war and housed most of the exiled children.
+It was also where lots of the fun was had; the first Theatre in Exeter, the fair, the speedway… Its community welcomed the Black GIs during the war and housed most of the evacuated children.
 The place is bursting with stories.

 The pop-up exhibition in October will be a celebration of St Thomas past and present to which we will be inviting our neighbours to share their objects, and their stories.
-These will form the beginning of a digital archive as well as the inspiration to the event which will take place here in 2020.

-For the final “performance” we will be collaborating with a number of Devon artists and transforming Emmanuel Hall for a week in May next year.
+These will form the beginning of a digital archive as well as the inspiration to the performance event in May 2020 in which we will be collaborating with a number of Devon artists and transforming Emmanuel Hall.

 It’s a blank canvas for now, first we need to hear some stories…